TANZANIA’S EASTERN ARC & PEMBA BIRDING TOUR: DETAILED ITINERARY

 For the birder the main interest of this Indian Ocean island lies in its four endemics – Pemba Green Pigeon, Pemba Scops Owl, Pemba White-eye and Pemba Sunbird.
 The white-eye and sunbird are both garden birds at our hotel, but the green pigeon may require a little more searching for at a beautifully cool patch of remnant forest, which is also home to the restricted-range Mangrove Kingfisher.
 This is also where we will be looking for the scops owl, which is quite common here but can take a bit of persistence.

-Ultimate Tanzania Birding Tour: Day 8 After some final birding in the East Usambaras we will descend to the lowlands and then head southwards to Morogoro, a small town at the base of the Uluguru Mountains, where we will stay for three nights.
-We will stop along the way to look for Böhm’s Bee-eater and anything else of interest.
+Tanzania’s Eastern Arc & Pemba: Day 9 After some final birding on Pemba we will take a flight to Dar-es-Salaam and then head westwards to Morogoro, a small town at the base of the Uluguru Mountains, where we will stay for two nights.
+We will stop along the way to look for Böhm’s Bee-eater, Coastal Cisticola and anything else of interest.

-In particular this marvellous place is home to the endangered Uluguru Bush-Shrike, a species not only endemic to the Ulugurus but with a population thought to number less than 1,000 individuals.
-The cool, moist forest offers shade as we begin our search for the bush-shrike as well as such specialities as the beautiful endemic Loveridge’s Sunbird.
-More readily found are the attractive, restricted-range Olive-flanked Robin-Chat, the gorgeous Orange Ground Thrush and the restricted-range Chapin’s Apalis.
+In particular, this marvellous place is home to the endangered Uluguru Bushshrike, a species not only endemic to the Ulugurus but with a population thought to number less than 1,000 individuals.
+The cool, moist forest offers shade as we begin our search for the bushshrike as well as such specialities as the beautiful endemic Loveridge’s Sunbird.
+More readily found are the attractive, restricted-range Olive-flanked Ground Robin, the gorgeous Orange Ground Thrush and the restricted-range Chapin’s Apalis.

-More widespread species should include African Hawk-Eagle, Lanner Falcon, Livingstone’s Turaco, African Black Swift, Mountain Wagtail, Mountain Thrush (split from Olive), Willow Warbler and White-eyed Slaty Flycatcher.
+More widespread species should include African Hawk-Eagle, Lanner Falcon, Livingstone’s Turaco, African Black Swift, Mountain Wagtail, Mountain Thrush, Cape Robin-Chat, Willow Warbler, Dark Batis and White-eyed Slaty Flycatcher.
 We may also encounter Spotted Eagle-Owl.

-We will also visit another area of forest which is good for the distinctive endemic Uluguru (Mountain) Greenbul (one of the products of the splitting of the Eastern Mountain Bulbul complex) and the noisy endemic Winifred’s (or Mrs Moreau’s) Warbler.
+We will also visit another area of forest which is good for the distinctive endemic Uluguru (Mountain) Greenbul and the noisy endemic Winifred’s (or Mrs Moreau’s) Warbler.

 This afternoon we will continue towards Ifakara and explore the flood plain of the Kilombero River.
 Here, in 1986, ornithologists surveying for a bird atlas followed up a report from a local doctor that there were some unusual weavers breeding in the inundated grasslands of the flood plain.
 The team were able to catch several of these birds, which have now been officially described as a new species, Kilombero Weaver.

-Ultimate Tanzania: Day 13 Mikumi National Park, Tanzania’s fourth largest park, is about 3230 square kilometres in extent and is made up of wooded hills, grassy plains along the Mkata River and areas of miombo woodland (characteristic of a vast swathe of Africa from central Tanzania to Zambia).
+Tanzania’s Eastern Arc & Pemba: Day 13 Mikumi National Park, Tanzania’s fourth-largest park, is about 3230 square kilometres in extent and is made up of wooded hills, grassy plains along the Mkata River and areas of miombo woodland (characteristic of a vast swathe of Africa from central Tanzania to Zambia).
 We shall enjoy the comforts of a wonderfully situated luxury safari lodge overlooking an area of miombo.

 The more open areas of the park feature grassy plains with the occasional small waterhole that invariably attracts a variety of birds and mammals.
 Sometimes it will be a Hippopotamus wallowing, sometimes an Impala coming to drink or perhaps a huge Southern Ground Hornbill that strides by, and there are always the tame Long-tailed Fiscals and the gaudy Superb Starlings.
 The grasslands hold a wealth of cisticolas, including Croaking and Desert, as well as the aptly-named but bizarre-looking Secretary Bird, numerous Red-necked Spurfowl, Helmeted Guineafowl, Black-bellied Bustard, Black Coucal, Yellow-throated Longclaw, Moustached Grass Warbler, Red-headed Quelea and White-winged Widowbird.